react-async-storage/react-async-storage.github.io/docs/usage.md

   useEffect(() => {
     /*
       Interacting with the store for getItem/setItem/removeItem method calls is async.
-      It should therefore happen inside an async function call or a useEffect block inside a component.
+      It should therefore happen inside an async function, useEffect block or life-cycle hook.
     */
     ;(async () => {
       const cachedValue = await mainStore.getItem<MyInterface>("someCacheKey")